artiku/JusticeOfMinos/README.rst

 **Map**

--	Top-down perspective
+-	Top-down perspective.
--	Pre-generated map (Will try to implement Random seed level generation)
+-	Pre-generated map (Will try to implement Random seed level generation).
--	Divided into cells
+-	Divided into cells.

 **NPC and Hero in general**

 -	Sprites that change depending on a movement direction.
 -	Can move Up, Down, Left, Right.
--	NPSs have limited line of sight: they can see only a restricted part of labyrinth.
+-	NPSs have limited line of sight: they can see only a restricted part of the labyrinth.
 It depends on:
-    -	if there is an obstacle, NPSs cannot see what is located behind it
+    -	if there is an obstacle, NPSs cannot see what is located behind it.
-    -	if there is an open space around, NPSs can see only part of it (limited by radius)
+    -	if there is an open space around, NPSs can see only part of it (limited by radius).
--	NPSs can move by their own way (randomly wandering).
+-	NPSs can move by their own way (randomly wandering, if the NPS does not see a pleyer).
 -	NPSs have defined movement speed.
 -	NPS cannot fight with NPS.
 -	NPSs can attack player (Minotaur kills instantly).
--	NPSs have amount of health (except the Minotaur) **Hero**
+-	NPSs have amount of health (except the Minotaur).
+**Hero**

 -	Sprites that change depending on a movement direction.
 -	Can move Up, Down, Left, Right.
--	Same line of sight.
+-	Line of sight is similar to NPS's line of sight.
 -	Health.
 Player has health points (HP) that can be reduced by enemies or increased by potion.
 -	Movement speed.
 Player has a certain movement speed, which could be changed with potion for a certain time.
--	Player can use equipment with his needs.
+-	Player can use equipment with his needs (whenever a pleyer wants).
--	Player can interact through the interaction key with: treasure chests, levers, enemies, doors.
+-	Player can interact through the interaction key with (for instance, by pressing "f" button) : treasure chests, levers, enemies, doors.

 **Equipment**

--	Treasure chests
+-	Treasure chests:
     To open the chest, player have to come close to one cell and press the “interaction key”;
 Every of four (or more) chests contain treasure(s):

--	Shield – a guaranteed protection from the enemies (and may be the dragon).
+-	Shield – a guaranteed protection from the enemies (and perhaps from the dragon).
--	Health potion – regenerate all HP
+-	Health potion – regenerate all HP.
--	Sword – gives an ability to fight with enemies
+-	Sword – gives an ability to fight with enemies.
 -	Torch – increases player’s range of view by some radius, can be placed on the wall if there is a stand, in order to lighten area in the distance.
+Also, player can carry the torch.
+In this case, the torch has the same effect.

--	Keys
+-	Keys.
-    To open the door (main goal), player have to find the keys that are found in the labyrinth.
+    To open the door (main goal), player have to find the keys that are located in the labyrinth.
 They can be found in the special chests.

 **Interaction with interior**